IAHispano/Applio-Docs/installation/install.md

 ### 1. Automatic installation:

 To quickly and effortlessly install Applio along with all the necessary models and configurations on Windows.
+If you are a linux user select "NVIDIA, AMD or Intel" and download the linux script

-+++ NVDIA
++++ NVIDIA

 If you are using an Nvidia GPU, please use this installer, which has a simplified GUI: [Applio Installer](https://github.com/IAHispano/Applio-Installer/releases)

-+++ NVDIA, AMD or Intel
++++ NVIDIA, AMD or Intel

-If you are using an AMD/Intel GPU or the GUI installer is not working properly, use the .bat installer: [install_Applio.bat](https://github.com/IAHispano/Applio-RVC-Fork/releases/tag/v2.0.0)
+If you are using an AMD/Intel GPU or the GUI installer is not working properly, use the .bat installer: [install_Applio.bat](https://github.com/IAHispano/Applio-RVC-Fork/releases/)

 +++